harlan-zw/harlanzw.com/content/posts/build-unlighthouse.md

 ---
 title: "Building Unlighthouse: Open-Source Package For Site-wide Google Lighthouse scans"
-description: "Going into detail of what goes into making a modern open-source package."
+description: "Unlighthouse is a package I made to scan your entire site using Google Lighthouse.
+Discover what went into making it, including some of the awesome packages I used."
 publishedAt: "2022-06-12"
 image: "https://next.unlighthouse.dev/og.png"
 tags:
-  - webpack
   - vue
+  - vite
+  - typescript
 ---

 ## Introduction